-Figure 4-2 Dual Pump Control Board
+Figure 4-2 Dual HDLV Pump Control Board

-Remote I/O (Ethernet) Network Troubleshooting
+Ethernet Network Troubleshooting

-All Remote I/O Network faults will activate the alarm relay.
+All Ethernet Network faults will activate the alarm relay.
 Use the fault messages on the Alarm screen along with this table to diagnose and correct Ethernet network problems.
-You can also use the Network Status and Node Configuration screens, and the Remote Node Troubleshooting tables on page 4-32 to diagnose problems with the remote nodes.
+You can also use the Network Status and Node Configuration screen to diagnose problems with the remote nodes.